-The primary audience for this resource is:
+The primary audience for this resource is

 Teachers

-Central Office Administrators √
+Central Office ./

+Administrators •

 School Administrators ✓

 Parents

 General Public

 Students

-This resource is available on the Alberta Education website at www.education.alberta.ca/admin/funding/manual.aspx
+This resource is available on the Alberta Open Government website at https://open.alberta.ca/publications/1485-5542

 Note: Several websites are listed in this resource.
 These sites are listed as a service only to identify potentially useful resources.
 All website addresses were accurate at the time of publication but are subject to change.
 The responsibility to evaluate these sites rests with the user.